 In Ohio in 2015, there were over 125,000 reported non-fatal workplace injuries.
 Most employees returned to work promptly.
 Many suffered no significant lasting effects of their injuries, and they recovered fully.
 Unfortunately, there were others who were not so lucky.
 For some Ohio and Columbus workers, a workplace injury or illness leaves them with permanent physical damage.
 For those employees, life is forever changed.
 While they may work, their earning capacity may be diminished, and their personal lives may not be the same.
-To help address some challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefits.
+To help address some challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefit for Ohio BWC claimants

 For example, consider a factory worker with a piece of equipment falling on his arm, breaking his elbow.
 He receives proper treatment and heals.
 However, after the injury, he cannot extend his arm.
 While he may perform job functions and still work, he has suffered a permanent injury that could qualify for PPD benefits.

-Compensation for Permanent Partial Disability in Ohio
+Compensation for Permanent Partial Disability for Ohio BWC claimants

 Permanent partial disability benefits are paid every other week, like most workers’ compensation benefits.
 Typically, the amount is based on two-thirds of the worker’s average weekly wage, though the amount may not exceed one-third of the statewide average weekly wage.